Discount stack first

 The discounts that actually work in California

 California rating is governed by Proposition 103.
 Three factors are mandatory: driving record, years licensed, annual mileage.
-Credit score is secondary, ZIP and vehicle secondary.
+Credit score is prohibited entirely in California auto rating (one of the few states to ban it); ZIP and vehicle are secondary optional factors.
 Inside those rules, the discounts that move the needle most are:

-• Good Driver (Insurance Code §1861.025):mandatory 20% off for drivers with no at-fault accident or major violation in 3 years.
+- Good Driver (Insurance Code §1861.025, §1861.02(b)(2)): mandatory 20% below the otherwise-applicable rate for drivers licensed 3+ years with at most one violation point, no at-fault accident causing injury or death, and no DUI conviction in the past 10 years.
 Every California carrier applies this.
 If you have a clean record and aren't getting it, the quote is wrong.

 Stacked at Mercury or Travelers, these can knock 35 to 50% off the “quote calculator” rate that ignores discount logic.